aloisdg/aloisdg-blog/posts/pet-project-interview.md

 ## The alternative

 Instead of doing the classical technical interview chosen by the company, I think it would be nice to submit one or more personnal projects.
+The candidate should be able to make the choice if they to showcase something or not.
 Flexibility is key.
-The candidate should be able to make the choice.
 A company could say:

 > "We have three coding tests we want you to do.
 It will assess your level in C#, React and SQL.
 If you want you can replace any of them by one or more projects you did using one of the given technology.